acantril/learn-cantrill-io-labs/aws-serverless-voting-app/README.md

 - Click on **Create Policy**.
 After the Policy is created you will get a success message

 ### **Part-4:** Attach the IAM policies to the Lambda execution role.

+#### For lambda function `voting-app-store-vote`

+- Move to the Lambda console and click on the function `voting-app-store-vote`
+- Under Configuration, click on the Execution role name to open the IAM role in a new table
+- Under `Add permissions` click on `Attach Policies`
+- Search for the policy `voting-app-dynamodb-update-policy` and press enter
+- Select the policy and click on `Add permissions`
+- You will get a success message that the policy was attached to the role

+#### For lambda function `voting-app-fetch-results`

+- Repeat the same steps for the lambda function `voting-app-fetch-results`
+- Move to the Lambda console and click on the function `voting-app-fetch-results`
+- Under Configuration, click on the Execution role name to open the IAM role in a new table
+- Under `Add permissions` click on `Attach Policies`
+- Search for the policy `voting-app-scan-dynamodb-policy` and press enter
+- Select the policy and click on `Add permissions`
+- You will get a success message that the policy was attached to the role